 Cary received an MBA from the McCallum Graduate School of Business at Bentley University, a Masters in Global Marketing Communication from Emerson College, and a B.A. in Psychology from Brandeis University.

 Alexandra (Anweiler) Stephens, Associate Director of Alumni Career Programs & Engagement

-Prior to joining the Brandeis community, Alexandra worked in the communications department at Rosie’s Place, a sanctuary for poor and homeless women in Boston, and the marketing communications department at Constant Contact, an email marketing service provider in Waltham, MA.
-Alexandra received a B.A. in Communication Studies from Northeastern University.
+Before joining the Brandeis community, Alexandra worked in marketing communications at Rosie’s Place, a sanctuary for poor and homeless women in Boston, MA, and Constant Contact, an email marketing company in Waltham, MA.
+Fusing together her experience in career services and communications, she is particularly passionate about the power of networking and personal branding.
+She graduated summa cum laude from Northeastern University with a B.A. in Communication Studies.

 Career Development Team

 Jackie (Kopyt) Blesso, M.S., Assistant Director of Career Development